Naccuddi/Project-Api/source/index.html.md

 title: Hotels.ng API Docs

 language_tabs: # must be one of https://git.io/vQNgJ
+  - shell
   - ruby
-  - python
   - php
   - javascript

+toc_footers:
+  - <a href='#'>Sign Up for a Developer Key</a>
+  - <a href='https://github.com/tripit/slate'>Documentation Powered by Slate</a>

 includes:
-  - search
-  - bookings
-  - images
-  - facilities
-  - reviews
-  - locations
-  - rooms
-  - ratings
-  - reports
-  - users
+  - errors

 search: true
 ---

 # Introduction

-Welcome to the Hotels.ng API!
-You can use our API to integrate within your applications.
+Welcome to the Kittn API!
+You can use our API to access Kittn API endpoints, which can get information on various cats, kittens, and breeds in our database.

+We have language bindings in Shell, Ruby, and Python!
+You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.

+This example API documentation page was created with [Slate](https://github.com/tripit/slate).
+Feel free to edit it and use it as a base for your own API's documentation.

 # Authentication